Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Background and Related Work

-Another research direction is to integrate an agile workflow with \agent{}s, which is still at a primary stage.
-For example, AgileCoder~\cite{AgileCoder} designs a Scrum-inspired iterative workflow with multiple sprints, with each sprint containing planning, development, testing, and review.
-However, it can only develop basic Web-based applications, with an average number of sprints being just 1.6, which is far from supporting truly iterative and incremental development.
-Therefore, to align with real-world software development and adapt to complex software, it is important to implement a practical iterative development framework.
+Another research direction is to integrate an agile workflow with \agent{}s.
+For example, AgileCoder~\cite{AgileCoder} designs a Scrum-inspired iterative workflow, with each sprint containing planning, development, testing, and review.
+However, AgileCoder lacks effective context management and mainly relies on the underlying model to locate modification points in the code repository, which has been proven to be a challenging task~\cite{lingma, rahardja2025can}.
+As a result, AgileCoder can merely handle limited software complexity, with most examples still being common and simple applications (\eg{} snake game), which is far from supporting truly iterative and incremental development.

+Another attempt is RPG~\cite{luo2025rpg}, which models the target software repository as a tree and extends data flows and interfaces to support iterative development via topological ordering.
+However, the tree structure favors modular decomposition, making it suitable mainly for tool libraries with clear module boundaries (\eg{} pandas, scikit-learn) rather than client applications with complex business logic.
+Therefore, to align with real-world iterative software development and adapt to more complex client-valued software, it is important to implement a practical iterative development framework.